dinuionica/Load-Balancer/README.md

 # Server:

-For this part I used the skeleton and the implemented functions within the lab of simply chained and hashtable lists.
+For this part I used the skeleton and the implemented functions of simply chained and hashtable lists.

 Functions:
 init_server_memory-> Within this function I created and I